eugenelin89/pitchcommand/PitchCommand_Model_Logic.md

 - Models are maintained **per pitcher**
 - Each pitcher ID has its own transition table and prediction state
 - Model accuracy and sequencing tendencies evolve over time
+- Models stored in SQLite/PostgreSQL with Redis caching layer

 ---